rahulverma0008/opencart-stripe-payment-module/Opencart_v1.5/README.md

-# Stripe Payment Module with 3D Secure Payment Support
+# Stripe Payment Module with 3D and SCA Secured Payments

-# Accept payments from all CC/DC, 3D Secured Credit/Debit Cards
+# Accept payments from all Bank Card Secured with 3D Secure, Strong Customer Authentication

 ## How To Install
 1) Download and extract stripe.zip